rg1990/python-metronome/README.md

 ## To Do / Future Development
 To do:
 - Decouple the GUI and metronome code.
 Perhaps create a Controller class and build using a model-view-controller architecture.
+- Dynamically resize the coloured beat indicator blocks when the time signature is changed.
 - ~~Implement input validation for tempo change buttons to ensure tempo stays within range.~~

 Future: